Before You Plant Sunchokes, You Need to Read This Post

 For best results, use the following planting guidelines:

-• Sunchokes prefer loose, well-drained soil, but will tolerate poor soils.
+- The plants prefer loose, well-drained soil, but will tolerate poor soils.
 (Lighter soil makes harvesting easier.)

-• Space sunchoke tubers 12 to 18 inches apart, 4 to 6 inches deep.
+- Space sunchoke tubers 12 to 18 inches apart, 4 to 6 inches deep.

-• Space rows 4-6 feet apart (they will be prone to spreading).
+- Space rows 4-6 feet apart (they will be prone to spreading).

-• Soil temperature at planting should be at least 50F.
+- Soil temperature at planting should be at least 50°F.

-• Plant in full sun
+- Plant in full sun.

-• Do not plant in areas that are consistently wet, as wet soil will rot the tubers.
+- Do not plant in areas that are consistently wet, as wet soil will rot the tubers.
 Plants are drought tolerant, but produce best will a regular supply of water.

-• pH of soil best between 5.8 and 6.2 (neutral soil)
+- pH of soil best between 5.8 and 6.2 (neutral soil)

-• Preferred growing temps = 65 to 90 F.
+- Preferred growing temps = 65 to 90 F.

-• Cover your soil with an inch or so of organic mulch for easier harvesting and root protection.
+- Cover your soil with an inch or so of organic mulch for easier harvesting and root protection.

-• Plant in a dedicated bed that can be mowed around for control, or sink barriers into the soil around the sunchokes at least 24 inches deep to prevent spreading.
+- Plant in a dedicated bed that can be mowed around for control.
+Or sink barriers into the soil around the sunchokes at least 24 inches deep to prevent spreading.
 (More on this below.)

-When are Sunchokes Ready to Harvest?
+When are they Ready to Harvest?

-Sunchokes are harvested in late fall or early spring.
+Harvest sunchokes in late fall or early spring.
 They require 110 -150 days to maturity, depending on the variety and growing conditions.
 Light frost increases the sweetness of the tubers.

-How do I Eat Sunchokes?
+How do I Eat Jerusalem Artichokes?

 Sunchokes are edible raw or cooked, including the skins.
 They are difficult to peel and turn grey quite quickly, so a good scrubbing is a better option.